ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+t heating by
-the mixture the properties of the
+steam, give the mixture the properties of the
 burned hydraulic cements at present in use.

 Tue fifteen great American inventions of world-